Amelanchier: Ecology

 Amelanchier plants are preferred browse for deer and rabbits, and heavy browsing pressure can suppress natural regeneration.
 Caterpillars of such Lepidoptera as the brimstone moth, brown-tail, grey dagger, mottled umber, rough prominent, satellite, winter moth, red-spotted purple and white admiral (both Limenitis arthemis), as well as various other herbivorous insects feed on Amelanchier.
 Many insects and diseases that attack orchard trees also affect this genus, in particular trunk borers and Gymnosporangium rust.
 In years when late flowers of Amelanchier overlap those of wild roses and brambles, bees may spread bacterial fireblight.

 Cultivation

 Selections from A. alnifolia have been chosen for fruit production, with several named cultivars.
 Other cultivars appear to be derived from hybridization between A. alnifolia and A. stolonifera.
 Propagation is by seed, divisions, and grafting.
 Serviceberries graft so readily that grafts onto other genera, such as Crataegus and Sorbus, are often successful.

-Garden history

 Several species are very popular ornamental shrubs, grown for their flowers, bark, and fall color.
 All need similar conditions to grow well, requiring good drainage, air circulation (to discourage leaf diseases), watering during drought, and soil appropriate for the species.